More Information

 The majority of the site is agricultural land.

-If and once approved, applications will be made for ‘Reserved Matters’, which will set out further information and detailed designs, underpinned by the approved Outline Planning Application.
+If and once approved, applications will be made for Reserved Matters, which will set out further information and detailed designs, underpinned by the approved Outline Planning Application.

-Overall Masterplan and New Homes
+Revised Masterplan and New Homes

-The detail of the masterplan will come forward through ‘Reserved Matters’ Applications, subject to approval of the Outline Planning Applications, which will detail the scale and design of the new homes and facilities.
-The Outline Planning Applications will be supported by a series of Parameter Plans, which will include likely building heights.
-It is likely that the mixed-use centre, surrounding properties and the three schools will feature buildings of three to four storeys.
-The proposals also include approximately 45% open space.
+The detail of the masterplan will come forward through Reserved Matters applications, subject to approval of the Outline Planning Application, which will detail the scale and design of the new homes and facilities.

 Infrastructure, Services and Amenities